 This report includes "forward looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended ("Exchange Act").
-All statements other than statements of historical fact included in this report (and the exhibits hereto), including without limitation, statements regarding the Company's financial position and estimated quantities and net present values of reserves, and statements proceed by, followed by or that otherwise include the word "believe," "expects," "anticipates," "intends," "projects," "target," "goal," "objective," "should," or similar expressions or variations of such expressions are forward looking statements.
+All statements other than statements of historical fact included in this report (and the exhibits hereto), including without limitation, statements regarding the Company's financial position and estimated quantities and net present values of reserves, and statements proceed by, followed by or that otherwise include the word "believes," "expects," "anticipates," "intends," "projects," "target," "goal," "objective," "should," or similar expressions or variations of such expressions are forward looking statements.
 The Company can give no assurances that the assumptions upon which such statements are based will prove to have been correct.
-Important factors that could cause actual results to differ materially from the Company's expectations ("Cautionary Statements") include volatility of oil and gas prices, future production costs, future production quantities, operating hazards, weather, and statements set forth in the "Risk Factors" section included in the Company's Forms 10-KSB, which are herein incorporated by reference.
-All subsequent written and oral forward looking statements attributable to the Company or persons acting on its behalf are expressly qualified by the Cautionary Statements.
+Important factors that could cause actual results to differ materially from the Company's expectations ("Cautionary Statements") include volatility of oil and gas prices, future production costs, future production quantities, operating hazards, weather, and statements set forth in the "Risk Factors" section included in the Company or persons acting on its behalf are expressly qualified by the Cautionary Statements.